retaildevcrews/helium-typescript/README.md

 This is a Node.js and Restify Web API reference application designed to "fork and code" with the following features:

-- Securely build, deploy and run an App Service (Web App for Containers) application
+- Securely build, deploy and run an Azure App Service (Web App for Containers) application
+- Securely build, deploy and run an Azure Kubernetes Service (AKS) application
 - Use Managed Identity to securely access resources
 - Securely store secrets in Key Vault
-- Securely build and deploy the Docker container from Container Registry
+- Securely build and deploy the Docker container to Azure Container Registry (ACR) or Docker Hub
-- Connect to and query CosmosDB
+- Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor

-> Instructions for setting up Key Vault, ACR, Azure Monitor and Cosmos DB are in the Helium [readme](https://github.com/retaildevcrews/helium)
+> Visual Studio Codespaces is the easiest way to evaluate helium as all of the prerequisites are automatically installed
+>
+> Follow the setup steps in the [Helium readme](https://github.com/retaildevcrews/helium) to setup Codespaces

 ## Prerequisites

-- Bash shell (tested on Mac, Ubuntu, Windows with WSL2)
+- Bash shell (tested on Visual Studio Codespaces, Mac, Ubuntu, Windows with WSL2)
-  - Will not work with WSL1
-  - Will not work in Cloud Shell unless you have a remote dockerd
+  - Will not work with WSL1 or Cloud Shell
 - Azure CLI ([download](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest))
 - Docker CLI ([download](https://docs.docker.com/install/))
 - Node.js 12.14.1+ ([download](https://nodejs.org/en/download/))